-After your cost-sharing total is \$4,000 per person up to \$8,000 per family enrollment (High Option) or \$5,500 per person up to \$11,000 per family enrollment (Standard Option) or \$7,000 per person up to \$14,000 per family enrollment (Prosper) in any calendar year, you do not have to pay any more for certain covered services that apply to your out-of-pocket maximum, as listed below.
+After your cost-sharing total is \$4,000 per person up to \$8,000 per family enrollment (High Option), \$5,000 per person up to \$10,000 per family enrollment (Standard Option) or \$6,500 per person up to \$13,000 per family enrollment (Prosper) in any calendar year, you do not have to pay any more for certain covered services.
 This includes any services required by group health plans to count toward the catastrophic protection out-of-pocket maximum by federal healthcare reform legislation (the Affordable Care Act and implementing regulations).